-Hello, I'm Gabe Wyatt, a Portland-based technical writer and full stack developer.
+Hello, I'm Gabe Wyatt, a Portland-based full stack developer, devops engineer, and senior technical writer.
 I focus on creating robust end-to-end technical projects for an upper-tier clientele while maintaining 100% satisfaction across all projects to date.

-In addition to writing, my professional experience consists of over 15 years of programming, web development, and a healthy mix of server and database administration, which provides me with a great deal of knowledge to draw on when writing in the tech space.
+My professional experience consists of over 15 years of programming, web development, and devops which provides me with a great deal of knowledge to draw on when writing in the tech space.

 Please take a look at my portfolio, skills, and experience to see how I can help you and your team bring your next great technical project to life!

-I've created numerous projects that require significant DevOps experience.
+I've created numerous projects that have utilized my significant DevOps experience.
 I've worked with a variety

 of database technologies and cloud platforms, including many of the most common